Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Looking at the skewness and kurtosis output we can see that sepal length and sepal width are slightly positively skewed, i.e.pulled to the right of the spread of measurements.
 Conversely, petal length and petal width are negatively skewed, thus diverging from the normal distribution.
+Petal length yielded the highest kurtosis score of -1.4.

 Next I endeavoured to demonstrate the distribution curves pertaining to the data of the Iris variables in order to further evaluate and highlight the spread and shape of the data measurments.
 I achieved this by plotting a histogram for each of the 4 float variables in the dataset.
 The histograms also contain distribution curves to emphasize the spread of Iris flower data.
 The Iris dataset has 4 numeric variables and I wanted to visualize their distributions *together* so I split the output windows into several parts.